At BioMarin, we recognize that there is therapeutic power in the arts and self-expression.

 The first-of-its-kind, free graphic novel, Blood of the Paladin, is based on the real life of community member Jonathan Hill.
 The book details how he learned to accept, manage and finally embrace his bleeding disorder, hepatitis C diagnosis, and survived HIV/AIDS during the blood contamination crisis, all with the help of Dungeons & Dragons (D&D), the iconic fantasy role-playing game.
 For Hill, D&D provided an escape from the real world, helping him learn to process life and death – both real and imagined.
 Hill could be a hero exploring untold, unimagined worlds, while stuck in his hospital bed or at home.

-BioMarin is proud to support the launch of the graphic novel, as well as book clubs for the community to discuss its themes, in 2021.
-To learn more, to secure a free copy, or to sign up for a book club, visit www.BloodofthePaladin.com.
+BioMarin supported the launch of the graphic novel, as well as book clubs for the community to discuss its themes, in 2021.
+To learn more, visit www.BloodofthePaladin.com.

 Breaking Through!
 Musical Theater Intensive